TrebledJ/trebledj.github.io/content/posts/programming/2023-02-24-digital-audio-synthesis-for-dummies-part-1.md

 <sup>Signal jumps from -1.0 to 1.0, causing my speaker to pop and my ear drums to bleed from utter despair.</sup>
 {.center}

 Clicks may arise from trimming or combining audio recordings without applying fades.
-In audio synthesis, they may also arise out of mishandling buffers and samples.[^clicks]
+In audio synthesis, mismanagement of buffers and samples may also be a factor.[^clicks]

 [^clicks]: Fox, Arthur. [*What Causes Speakers To Pop And Crackle, And How To Fix It*](https://mynewmicrophone.com/what-causes-speakers-to-pop-and-crackle-and-how-to-fix-it/)